telia-oss/relay/README.md

-Relay is a gRPC circuit breaker designed in Go.
+Relay is a gRPC circuit breaker and Protoc plugin designed in Go.
 It provides fault-tolerance by monitoring gRPC calls for failures and preventing further system calls once a failure threshold is reached.

 ## Usage